algorand/go-algorand/scripts/release/README.md

 1. Go back to Jenkins, hover over the build step that is currently paused, and click "Proceed".

 This is all of the manual work that needs to be done.

-**Note** that I'd currently like to fully automate this, but the only way to do that is to install the GPG keys on the Jenkins production maching.

 > You may be wondering why it's necessary to automate the GPG bits.
 Well, this is to circumvent the need to somehow get the private key onto the remote machine, which we definitely don't want to do.
 See this explanation.